timdream/rpi-tools/README.md

 The `<hostname>` should be the hostname where the device can be reached externally.
 See step 4 for more detail.

 `openvpn-install` is very good at setting up one-off things in the system like `iptable` rules and kernel forwarding option.
-I don't know if the rule will stick after reboot, but if not, `openvpn.sh` has the same things.
+I don't know if the rule will stick after reboot, but if is not, `openvpn.sh` has the same things.

 Regardless, you will need `openvpn.sh` to setup the Dynamic DNS and the `systemd` script for the UDP server, and more (see below.)